 About a year and a half ago, I had the idea of starting a website for RV owners.
 I had never built a website before, and although my husband was a web developer, what he did seemed way too complicated for me to ever learn (at one point I actually tried learning to code through a free online course but gave up after just a few days).

 My husband was really encouraging.
-He told me I could do it without coding by building a blog in WordPress—he helped me get set up with a domain name, hosting, and install a WordPress theme.
-I started learning to customize my site and writing articles, and in June of 2017, I officially launched RVInspiration.
+He told me I could do it without coding by building a blog in WordPress—he helped me get set up with a domain name, and hosting, and install a WordPress theme.
+I started learning to customize my site and write articles, and in June 2017, I officially launched RVInspiration.